Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 • Wire nuts or crimp connectors (22-18 AWG capacity for door switch wiring connections)

-• Electrical contact cleaner spray for cleaning switch mounting area
+• Electrical contact cleaner spray for cleaning the switch mounting area

 Tools Required